The philosophy that has driven Toshiaki Kinezuka for over four decades can be summed up by this statement:

-First and foremost, it means that we use absolutely no pesticides, herbicides, fungicides, or chemical fertilizers anywhere in our operation, even though the use of certain such substances is permitted by many certifying agencies.
+First and foremost, it means that we use absolutely no pesticides, herbicides, fungicides, or chemical fertilizers anywhere in the operational process, even though the use of certain such substances is permitted by many certifying agencies.
 When we kill weeds, we do so by uprooting or cutting them by hand, and only those that would otherwise hinder our ability to work on the tea.
 Wherever possible, these weeds are left to decompose and add their nutrients back into the soil.
-Other times, they are taken back home to feed the chickens and ducks.

 We produce further mulch from the manure of our horses, the waste from our gardens and cooking, and other organic waste, such as hay that has gone moldy.
 All of this combines to make a potent source of nutrients that helps the soil, and in turn the tea trees, to flourish, without ever needing to introduce substances that interrupt the natural life cycles of the surrounding plants, animals, and fungi.